Selena: The Series

-Selena: The Series (Spanish: Selena: la serie) is an American biographical drama streaming television series created by Moisés Zamora.
-It tells the story of Tejano singer Selena's rise to fame and the sacrifices she and her family must make along the way.
+Selena: The Series (Spanish: Selena: la serie) is an American biographical drama television series created by Moisés Zamora.
+It tells the story of Tejano singer Selena Quintanilla Pérez's rise to fame and the sacrifices she and her family must make along the way.

 The first season was released on Netflix on December 4, 2020.
 The second and final season premiered on May 4, 2021.

 Synopsis

 The story of the Tejana singer Selena Quintanilla, from her childhood to her rise to fame, along with the difficult and heartbreaking tough choices she and her family make to hold on to love and music.